stelzinga/MF/MGT_80.Tools.md

 Rapid Logging is a shorthand notation where the first character indicates what the rest of the entry is about.
 This is achieved using Objective Notation, see [## Objective Notation].
 Note that using Rapid Logging expects short entries as opposed to long sentences.

 Logs
 A Log is what it says: a tracker of experiences, meetings, observations, ideas, tasks, items to be reported.
-Logs can be created within a dedicated Note or using a section wihtin a Note.
+Logs can be created within a dedicated Note or using a section within a Note.
 Standard Bujo method recognises three default Logs, with more being possible:
 - Daily log: things to do today, meetings, reminders, etc.
 - Monthly log: things to do this month
 - Future log: things to do possibly, one day